rafael-santiago/boojum/README.md

 are seeking to deliver best security practices from your stuff, you should care about attacks during this short retation time, too.

-In general, I have been implemented it as it was originally described by having only few differences that you can know more about by reading the tech docs.
+In general, I have been implemented it as it was originally described, having only few differences that you can know more about by reading the tech docs.

 ## How can I clone this repo?